numediart/MBROLA/README.md

 You can give as many renaming pairs as you want.
-Circular definition are not a problem -> "a b b c" will rename original [a] into [b] and original [b] into [c] independantly ([a] won't be renamed to [c]).
+Circular definition are not a problem -> "a b b c" will rename original [a] into [b] and original [b] into [c] independently ([a] won't be renamed to [c]).

 LIMITATION: you can't rename a phoneme into another that already exists.

 The cloning mechanism does exactly the same thing, though the old phoneme still exists after renaming.
-This is usefull if you have 2 allophones in your alphabet, but the Mbrola voice only provides one.
+This is useful if you have 2 allophones in your alphabet, but the Mbrola voice only provides one.

-Imagine for instance, that you make the disctinction between the voiced [r] and its unvoiced counterpart [r0] and that you are using a syllabic version [r=].
+Imagine for instance, that you make the distinction between the voiced [r] and its unvoiced counterpart [r0] and that you are using a syllabic version [r=].
 If as a first approximation using [r] for both is OK, then you may use an Mbrola voice that only provides one version